BoosterTech/BoosterTech/README.md

 # Hello, I'm Dariusz Podczasik 👋
 A passionate **Front-End <React | Next>  Developer** based in Trim, Ireland.

 I strive to build dynamic and responsive web applications using the latest front- & back- end technologies.
-I enjoy long evenings of coding with a cup of mocha coffee, where I focus on creating and solving problems with code.
-My goal is to deliver high-quality and performant web apps with great UX/UI design and in the process of creating - expand my understanding and knowledge in newest trends in web technologies.
+I enjoy long evenings of coding with a cup of mocha coffee, when I focus on creating with code.
+My goal is to build high-quality and performant web apps with great UX/UI design and in the process of creating - expand my understanding and knowledge in newest trends in web technologies.

 ## 🚀 About Me
 - 💻 **Technology is my passion** — I’m always exploring new tools and frameworks.